PostHog/posthog.com/contents/blog/the-posthog-array-1-33-0.md

 excerpt: Introducing a full multivariate Experimentation suite, granular permissions on dashboards, Altinity Cloud support for ClickHouse, configuring your instance from the PostHog UI and 290+ improvements/fixes.
 ---

-PostHog 1.33.0 introduces a full Experimentation suite!
-A/B/C/... changes to your product to ensure you maximize value for your end users.
-For Enterprise customers, you can now set granular permissions on dashboards.
-An easier way to configure your instance, support for Altinity Cloud, insight legends, insight permalinks and 290+ improvements/fixes are included.
+PostHog 1.33.0 introduces a full Experimentation suite, enabling you to run multivariate experiments to ensure you maximize value for your end users.
+Introducing also support for a managed ClickHouse infrastructure through Altinity Cloud, insight legends and insight permalinks.
+Plus, there are over 290+ improvements and bugfixes included!

+For Enterprise customers, we've also added the ability to set granular permissions on dashboards.

 <blockquote class='warning-note'>
 <b>IMPORTANT!</b> Do not upgrade to this version if you have deployed PostHog using Postgres.
 PostHog no longer supports a Postgres-based installation (last version supported is <code>1.30.0</code>) and now requires ClickHouse.
 To use this version, you must <a href="/docs/self-host/migrate-from-postgres-to-clickhouse" target="_blank">upgrade to ClickHouse</a> first.